 During the period of 2003 through the year 2011 DuPage High School District 88 had maintained the highest designation of 4.0 on the Financial Profile rating with ISBE (Illinois State Board of Education) which is the equivalent of the "Recognition" rating.
-Unfortunately this score declined during the downturn of the economy from 2012 to 2014, due to a combination of deficit spending and declining property values, to downgrade one level to the "Financial Review" rating.
+Unfortunately, this score declined during the downturn of the economy from 2012 to 2014, due to a combination of deficit spending and declining property values, to downgrade one level to the "Financial Review" rating.
 In addition, the District financial rating from Moody's Rating Service was downgraded to Aa1 from Aaa as of 2014.
 Some of this downgrade was simply due to the deteriorating State of Illinois financial condition.
-In addition, the combination of the low CPI of 2008 (explained above in paragraph 8) and the program demands for comprehensive services to the community outpacing available resources, are causing us to draw down financial reserves.
-The combination of a recovering economy and budgetary control have contributed to our achievement of the "Recognition" status since the fiscal year 2015 and Moody's has affirmed our financial rating of Aa1 for the most recent bond issuance in September 2018.
+In addition, the combination of the low CPI of 2008 (explained above in paragraph 8) and the program demands for comprehensive services to the community outpacing available resources, were causing us to draw down financial reserves.
+The combination of a recovering economy and budgetary control have contributed to our return to "Recognition" status since the fiscal year 2015 and Moody's has affirmed in 2021 our financial rating of Aa1.